jhollist/dc_r/jeff_dc_crib_notes_sql_hybrid.md

         - Widely used
         - No admin overhead
         - Has limits, but usually not a concern for research data
+        - size limit: 140 TB!!
+For comparison, MS Access is 2 GB for a single DB
+        - In practice 100s of GB probably just fine
+        - Best if local (so I am told).
+        - If network and multiple users, think about postrgres or the like.

 7. Relational Databases
     - Let's look at portal_mammals.sqlite